-“Wei Wu Wei” or acting without acting, without forcing it.
-Smooth, effortless going with the flow.
+“Wei Wu Wei” is acting without acting, without forcing.
+Smooth, effortless, going with the flow.
 Wu Wei, without action, without effort.
 Without resistance.

-Wu Wei, non ado (English), is a core value of Taoism.
+Wu Wei, non-doing (English), is a core value of Taoism.

 However, Taoism is not a philosophy of laziness.

-Being in flow.
-To take part in what is, in the nature.
+Being in the flow.
+Being part of what is, part of nature.

-Wu Wei, you can not try, because that is already a goal.
+Wu Wei.
+Do not try, because then you have a goal.

 Seeds ripen before they grow.

 Everything will automatically get its natural space.

 Follow your free will, the path of the Tao.